sloonz/ngx-auth/README.md

 `ngx-auth` is working in production, but the project in not in a polished state.
-For example, the OIDC providers are currently hardcoded (only Google OAuth and Azure AD), the installation process is manual, there is no Docker image nor any kind of versioning.
+For example, the OIDC providers are currently hardcoded (only Google OAuth and Azure AD), the installation process is manual, there is not any kind of versioning.

 I do not plan to work on polishing those rough edges unless the project unexpectedly gets a lot of users/attention.
 However, if some of those